sentics-ejike/Openvpn-RUT260-Azure/config.md

-# Install OpenVPN on Ubuntu
 # As always, first make sure that your system has up-to-date packages.

 `sudo apt update`
 `sudo apt upgrade`
-# Next, install required dependencies.
+# Next, install the required dependencies.

 `sudo apt install ca-certificates wget net-tools gnupg`
 # Add the OpenVPN server to your repository list.